-3. Allocate \$1 billion, with \$400 million in competitive funding to local jurisdictions to expand road-way capacity and synchronize signals (Project O and P) and \$600 million in flexible funding to local jurisdictions to help maintain aging streets or for use on other transportation needs, as appropriate (Project Q).
+3. Allocate \$1 billion, with \$400 million in competitive funding to local jurisdictions to expand roadway capacity and synchronize signals (Project O and P) and \$600 million in flexible funding to local jurisdictions to help maintain aging streets or for use on other transportation needs, as appropriate (Project Q).

 Since the adoption of the Next 10 Plan in November 2016, OCTA has awarded approximately \$91 million in competitive funding through the Regional Capacity Program (Project O) and Regional Traffic Signal Synchronization Program (Project P).
-Additionally, \$180 million in Local Fair Share (Project Q) funds have been distributed to local agencies.
-This brings the total allocation to date to \$271 million.
+Additionally, \$198 million1 in Local Fair Share (Project Q) funds have been distributed to local agencies.
+This brings the total allocation to date to \$289 million.

-On August 12, 2019, the Board approved the release of the 2019 Call for Projects with a target of approximately \$32 million for Project O and \$8 million for Project P funding.
-Final programming recommendations will be presented to the Board by June 2020.
+On August 12, 2019, the Board approved the release of the 2020 Call for Projects with a target of approximately \$32 million for Project O and \$8 million for Project P funding.
+Final programming recommendations will be presented to the Board in May 2020.
 Additionally, all seven bridges included in the OC Bridges program are complete.
 For more details, see the project updates on page 18.

-Only includes disbursed funds.
-On May 13, 2019, the Board determined that the City of Santa Ana and the City of Stanton ineligible to receive M2 revenues.
-Disbursement of M2 funds have been suspended until the cities achieve compliance and the Board reconsiders the matter by May 2020.
+1Only includes disbursed funds.
+On May 13, 2019, the Board determined that the City of Santa Ana and the City of Stanton ineligible to receive net M2 revenues.
+Disbursement of net M2 funds have been suspended until the cities achieve compliance and the Board reconsiders the matter.
+Update - An item will be brought to the Board on April 13, 2020 sharing audit results finding the cities in compliance and is expected to find the cities eligible to receive net M2 revenues.